bf4db/documents/README.md

 These documents will be automatically pushed to our website (when the new site is complete) once an update has been made.

 ## Contributing To These Documents
-If there is an error or issue in one of these documents then please feel free to open a GitHub issue or pull request to have to document reviewed or update.
+If there is an error or issue in one of these documents then please feel free to open a GitHub issue or pull request to have the document reviewed or update.